How Accurate Is Review Sentiment Analysis?

 Although this review received a TripAdvisor score of 5/5, within the review text it mentions that a laundry machine was broken.
-A computer-generated sentiment analysis report would include Positive or 5 for laundry, despite the fact that a human reading the report would recognize that this traveler would not rate the broken laundry machine 5/5.
+A computer-generated sentiment analysis report would include a positive sentiment for laundry, despite the fact that a human reading the report would recognize that this traveler would not rate the broken laundry machine 5/5.

 Hotel Review Example 2

 In the second example, the overall score is 2/5, despite positive comments about the staff and the breakfast.
-Some sentiment analysis reports would assign a negative sentiment to Staff and Breakfast despite the positive feedback in this review.
+Some sentiment analysis reports would assign a negative sentiment to the staff and breakfast areas, despite the positive feedback for those categories in this review.

 It’s essential for hoteliers to understand how their sentiment analysis reports are generated to make sure they receive the most accurate information about guest experiences at their hotel.
 Our Respond & Resolve™ service includes a 20-point sentiment analysis report that is scored by our Reputation Analysts, ensuring that your reviews are analyzed by a human who understands the context of implicit statements.
 Start getting the most accurate data for your hotel today!